jinpark/glinet-menu/README.md

 You can run the app after installing the dependencies by running `python main.py`

+Or download the compiled app in releases.
+This hasn't been tested outside my computer (Macbook Air M1) so it might have issues.

 ## Contributing

 Feel free to report issues and send PRs.

+## Sponsorship

+If this project has helped you, feel free to send me a [coffee](https://ko-fi.com/its_jin)

 ## License